Policy: Types

-The American political scientist Theodore J. Lowi proposed four types of policy, namely distributive, redistributive, regulatory and constituent in his article "Four Systems of Policy, Politics and Choice" and in "American Business, Public Policy, Case Studies and Political Theory".
+The American political scientist Theodore J. Lowi proposed four types of public policy, namely distributive, redistributive, regulatory and constituent in his article "Four Systems of Policy, Politics and Choice" and in "American Business, Public Policy, Case Studies and Political Theory".
 Policy addresses the intent of the organization, whether government, business, professional, or voluntary.
 Policy is intended to affect the "real" world, by guiding the decisions that are made.
 Whether they are formally written or not, most organizations have identified policies.

 Policies may be classified in many different ways.
 The following is a sample of several different types of policies broken down by their effect on members of the organization.